Graduate Wind Conducting

 Degrees in Wind Conducting

-KU offers cutting edge M.M. and D.M.A. programs in Wind Conducting.
-These competitive programs offer students the opportunity to conduct a broad range of ensembles in preparation for a professional conducting career.
-The art of conducting is examined from the perspective of gesture and movement, score study/analysis/ear training, and rehearsal techniques and strategies.
-A focus is placed on contemporary music and the development of the wind band as a serious artistic medium.
+The University of Kansas offers highly competitive MM and DMA programs in Wind Conducting, giving students the opportunity to conduct a broad range of ensembles in preparation for a professional conducting career.
+The art of conducting is examined from the perspective of gesture, movement, score study, aural skills, and rehearsal technique.
+A significant focus is contemporary music and the development of the wind band as a serious artistic medium.

 Audition Procedures and Requirements for Graduate Study in Wind Conducting